scaleway/serverless-scaleway-functions/README.md

 service: scaleway-python3
 configValidationMode: off

+useDotenv: true

 provider:
   name: scaleway
   runtime: python310
   # Global Environment variables - used in every functions
   env:
     test: test
+  # Storing credentials in this file is strongly not recommanded for security concerns, please refer to README.md about best practices
   scwToken: <scw-token>
   scwProject: <scw-project-id>
-  # region in which the deployment will happen, (default fr-par)
+  # region in which the deployment will happen (default: fr-par)
   scwRegion: <scw-region>

 plugins: